Supekku.dev

 Q: So, if I want to understand the codebase after I've shipped a few features?

 A: Well, you could find all the specs that applied changes to the code you're interested in.
 Then, look at them in order, to build up a picture of the current state of the system.
-Or just read the code.
+Or ... just read the code.

 Q: Seriously?

 A: Obviously nobody wants to do that.
-So you get a research agent to go inspect the code, and cross-reference historical specs for understanding.
+So you get a research agent to go inspect the code, maybe cross-reference historical specs for understanding.
 That's one of the main inputs into writing a new spec.

 Q: So you just reverse-engineer the architecture of the whole codebase every time you want to make a plan?